kimjoar/pacman/README.md

 In this example, we have two types of assets (CSS and JS), which each have one group of assets.
 If the order is not important, you can use folder names instead of filenames, and each file in that directory will be included.
-Each asset file path is sufficed with a `?v=<current_build_timestamp>` for proper cache busting.
+Each asset file path is suffixed with a `?v=<current_build_timestamp>` for proper cache busting.
 You can disable this with the `config.timestamp` flag.

 We have a helper function (`hello`), usable in any HTML file.
-These assets can be referenced in an HTML file like this:
+The assets can be referenced in an HTML file like this:

 ```
 <%= assets("css", "group1") %>